Adelaide Narrative Therapy Collective

-Adelaide Narrative Counselling and Teaching offers support to individual practitioners and agencies who are wanting to pursue ongoing reflection on their work through a narrative lens.
+Adelaide Narrative Therapy Collective, Counselling and Teaching offers support to individual practitioners and agencies who are wanting to pursue ongoing reflection on their work through a narrative lens.
 When interest permits, we also offer small group supervision.

 Supervision can be provided onsite, via Zoom or at Adelaide Narrative Counselling and Teaching offices at NADA, Hindmarsh.

 If you would like to discuss supervision,